muteki-apps/Security-Training/BSidesCharm/Part 2 - IAM/README.md

 ***The upload to the bucket should fail!***

-Briefly review the contents of s3-bucket-policy.json to see why the upload failed
+Briefly review the contents of [S3 resource-based policy here](s3-bucket-policy.json) to see why the upload failed

 ### You're done!